 - refuse suitable work [Laws, Rules]

-- File a claim for every week you are fully or partially unemployed: To receive benefits for a specific week, you must file a weekly claim.
+File a claim for every week you are fully or partially unemployed: To receive benefits for a specific week, you must file a weekly claim.
 You can file unemployment any day of the week online or by phone.
 Be aware, however, that each claim must be filed within 14 days of the week-ending date (Saturday) of the week you are claiming, or it may not be eligible for payment.
-You may also watch the videos that explain your rights and responsibilities and common mistakes.

 Yes.
 You must report all earnings from all jobs for the week the work was performed even if you were not paid that week.
-Your first $25.00 will not affect your unemployment check.
-Earning greater than $25.00 will be deducted from your benefits.
+Your first $100.00 will not affect your unemployment check.
+Earning greater than $100.00 will be deducted from your benefits.
 If you earn more than $5.00 above your weekly benefit amount, you will not be eligible for benefits for that week.
-This short video explains how to file when you have also earned some wages

 There are several reasons why the Department may place a lock on your PIN that requires you to contact the claims center in order to unlock it.
 Most of these reasons involve protecting your identity and sensitive information.

 To avoid having your PIN locked, be sure to keep your address current with the Department; when logging in online and you have forgotten your login or password, use the “Forgot your email?” or “Forgot your password?” links and follow the directions; and report any identity theft issues immediately to the Department when you become aware of them.

 A PIN might be locked when: